 After summarising the most effective ways on how you can get more exposure for your marketing in arts, the most important thing that tops all of these points is to just focus on one’s artistry.
 Doing all these things for marketing in arts and exposure without mastering your craft is a surefire way of setting yourself up for failure.
 Focus on the craft that you do, even after you have gained a constant following.
 Always strive to be better, and practice your art on a daily basis!

 Did you find this article useful?
 If so, what do you think about it?
 Do you have any more tips you would like to share with the community regarding marketing in arts?
-Do let us know in the comments below!
+Do let me know in the comments below!
 Your words are always appreciated. 🙂

 For daily painting inspiration, tips, suggestions, don’t forget to follow us on Instagram and like us on Facebook!
 We are also setting up our Facebook community group, so watch out for that.
 We have so many surprises in store for you. 🙂